getnamo/NodeJs-Unreal/README.md

 Current builds are Win64 only.

-Communication to embeded node.exe takes place internally via socket.io protocol with tcp.
-Comms and scripts run on background threads with callbacks on game thread (one subprocess for each script).
-This means nothing blocks while the scripts run, but sub-tick communcation latency is not possible as each message roundtrip will take at least one game tick. e.g. sending a message to your script on this tick will usually result in a callback on next tick.
+Since v2.0.0 communication to the embedded node.exe takes place over the process stdin/stdout pipe using a self-delimiting binary frame protocol (built on the [CLISystem](https://github.com/getnamo/CLISystem-Unreal) plugin) — there is no longer any socket.io/TCP server.
+Logs, events and raw binary interweave on the one stream.
+Comms and scripts run on background threads with callbacks marshalled to the game thread, so nothing blocks while scripts run, but sub-tick latency is not guaranteed; a message roundtrip will usually take at least one game tick.

-Very large bandwidth may become an issue (e.g. feeding image data each tick), but hasn't been tested and there are some optimizations that can be used.
+Binary is carried natively (no base64), so feeding large/image data is reasonable, though very high per-tick bandwidth should still be profiled for your use case.